Change Point Detection for High-dimensional Linear Models: A General Tail-adaptive Approach: Methodology

-In this section, we introduce our new methodology for Problem \eqref{hypothesis: H0}.
-We first focus on detecting a single change point in Model \eqref{equation: linear models}.
-In this case, Model \eqref{equation: linear models} reduces to: In this paper, we assume $k_1=\floor{nt_1}$ for some constant $t_1\in(0,1)$.
-Note that $t_1$ is called the relative change point location.
-We assume the change point does not occur at the begining or end of data observations.
-Specifically, suppose there exists a constant $q_0\in(0,0.5)$ such that $q_0\leq t_1\leq 1-q_0$ holds, which is a common assumption in the literature \citep[e.g.,][]{dette2018relevant,Jirak2015Uniform}.
-For Model \eqref{equation: single cpt model}, given $\bX_i$, the conditional mean of $Y_i$ becomes: Moreover, let $0<\tau_1<\ldots<\tau_K<1$ be $K$ candidate quantile indices.
-For each $\tau_k\in(0,1)$, let $b_k^{(0)}:=\inf\{t:\P(\epsilon\leq t)\geq \tau_k\}$ be the $\tau_k$-th theoretical quantile for the generic error term $\epsilon$ in Model \eqref{equation: single cpt model}.
-Then, conditional on $\bX_i$, the $\tau_k$-th quantile for $Y_i$ becomes: where $Q_{\tau_k}(Y_i|\bX_i):=\inf\{t:\P(Y_i\leq t|\bX_i)\geq \tau_k\}$.
-Hence, if there exists a change point in Model \eqref{equation: single cpt model}, both the conditional mean and the conditional quantile change after the change point.
-This suggests that we can make change point inference for $\bbeta^{(1)}$ and $\bbeta^{(2)}$ using either (\ref{model: mean}) or (\ref{model: quantile}).
-To propose our new testing statistic, we first introduce the following weighted composite loss function.
-In particular, let $\alpha\in[0,1]$ be some candidate weight.
-Define the weighted composite loss function as: where $\rho_{\tau}(t):=t(\tau-\mathbf{1}\{t\leq 0\})$ is the check loss function \citep{koenker1978regression}, $\tilde{\btau}:=(\tau_1,\ldots,\tau_K)^\top$ are user-specified $K$ quantile levels, and $\bb=(b_1,\ldots,b_K)^\top\in \RR^K$ and $\bbeta=(\beta_1,\ldots,\beta_p)^\top\in \RR^p$.
+where $\rho_{\tau}(t):=t(\tau-\mathbf{1}\{t\leq 0\})$ is the check loss function \citep{koenker1978regression}, $\tilde{\btau}:=(\tau_1,\ldots,\tau_K)^\top$ are user-specified $K$ quantile levels, and $\bb=(b_1,\ldots,b_K)^\top\in \RR^K$ and $\bbeta=(\beta_1,\ldots,\beta_p)^\top\in \RR^p$.
 Note that we can regard $\ell_\alpha(\bx,y;\tilde{\btau},\bb,\bbeta)$ as a weighted loss function between the composite quantile loss and the squared error loss.
 For example, for $\alpha=1$, it reduces to the ordinary least squared-based loss function with $\ell_1(\bx,y)=(y-\bx^\top\bbeta)^2/2$.
 When $\alpha=0$, it is the composite quantile loss function $\ell_0(\bx,y)=\sum_{k=1}^{K}\rho_{\tau_k}(y-b_k-\bx^\top\bbeta)/K$ proposed in \cite{zou2008composite}.
 It is known that the least squared loss-based method has the best statistical efficiency when errors follow Gaussian distributions and the composite quantile loss is more robust when the error distribution is heavy-tailed or contaminated by outliers.
 As discussed before, in practice, it is challenging to obtain the tail structure of the error distribution and construct a corresponding change point testing method based on the error structure.
 Hence, we propose a weighted loss function by borrowing the information related to the possible change point from both the conditional mean and quantiles.
-More importantly, we use the weight $\alpha$ to balance the efficiency and robustness.
+We use the weight $\alpha$ to balance the efficiency and robustness.